-It is an exciting field because of its complexity, its diversity and, above all, its relevance to the modern world.
-Political scientists attempt to describe and explain the wide range of political systems using a variety of powerful analytical techniques.
+It is an exciting field because of its complexity, its diversity, and, above all, its relevance to the modern world.
+Political scientists attempt to describe and explain the wide range of political systems using various powerful analytical techniques.

 An education in political science exposes students to issues over which people struggle and disagree in the United States, Europe, Asia, Africa, and Latin America.
 Students learn about the latest research findings on public opinion, executives and bureaucracies, parties and elections, the legislative and judicial systems, international organizations, and other aspects of the governmental process.
 They acquire a better understanding of how public affairs are conducted and a more practical knowledge of how citizens, elected representatives, judges, and administrators approach the decisions they are called upon to make.